leminhviett/Realtime-Digit-Recognizer/README.md

 # Project Overview
 This project aims to build a model which can recognize handwritten digits, from zero to nine, in realtime; the input video is captured using an external camera.<br>
 I built different deep learning models with Pytorch to find out the best one.
-I also used OpenCV to preprocessing video to let the model easier to recognize.
+I also used OpenCV to preprocess input video to let the model easier to recognize.

 # Data Description